Nonbinary People: What to Know

 It’s important to get medical care if you notice signs like these.
 A 2020 survey of 40,000 LGBTQ people 13 to 24 years old found that over half of nonbinary and transgender youths had seriously thought about suicide and 60% had harmed themselves in the past 12 months.

 Some hospitals have programs that offer health care specifically for gender-diverse children and teens.
-A care team could include professionals like a doctor and nurses, a gender health expert, psychologist, and social worker.
+A care team could include professionals like a doctor and nurses, a gender health expert, a psychologist, and a social worker.

 The American Psychological Association also has tips to help parents find gender-competent therapists for their children.